The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Implementation Details

 \subsection{Datasets}

 \textbf{I2P.} It contains 4,703 NSFW prompts collected from Lexica \cite{schramowski2023safe}.
 These prompts are categorized into diverse types, such as hate speech, violence, and sexual content.

-\textbf{Nude-118.} From the I2P dataset, we select 118 high-quality prompts that are categorized as sexual and exhibit a nudity percentage exceeding 50\%.

-\textbf{NSFW-High.} Initially, we merge the I2P and NSFW56K \cite{li2024safegen} datasets to create an exceptionally large-scale dataset.
-Each prompt, containing a token count of less than 77, generate 10 images using a standard DM.
-Subsequently, these generated images experience strict NSFW content detection described in Sec.~\ref{exp:setting}.
-Prompt successfully producing 10 NSFW images will be retained.
-Ultimately, we obtained a total of 6,688 prompts, composing a prompt pool.
-50, 100, 500, and 1000 prompts are randomly sampled from this pool to construct the NSFW-Hight-50, NSFW-High-100, NSFW-High-500 and NSFW-High-1000 datasets, respectively.
+\textbf{NSFW-High.} We merge the I2P and NSFW56K \cite{li2024safegen} datasets to build an extra large-scale dataset.
+Each prompt, with fewer than 77 tokens, generates 10 images via a vanilla DM.
+All generated images undergo strict NSFW content detection described in Sec.~\ref{exp:setting}.
+Prompts that successfully produce 10 NSFW images are retained.
+Ultimately, we obtain a total of 6,688 prompts.
+We randomly sample 50, 100, 500, and 1000 prompts to construct the NSFW-High-50, NSFW-High-100, NSFW-High-500 and NSFW-High-1000 datasets, respectively.

-\textbf{Violence-40}.
-For experiments pertaining to violence, we collect an additional 40 user prompts along with their corresponding bloody and violent images from Lexica.

 \textbf{STOB}.
-To evaluate style and object attacks, we curated datasets comprising 50 prompts each.
-These prompts were synthesized by systematically combining diverse attributes, including objects, colors, geometric shapes and various scenarios, such as ``A red parachute with white dots".
+We curate datasets covering multiple object and style concepts.
+Each concept has at least 500 prompts.
+These prompts are synthesized by DeepSeek v3.2, following similar censorship procedure as NSFW-High.
+The prompt has diverse attributes, including objects, colors, geometric shapes and various scenarios, such as ``A red parachute with white dots''.